krancour/brignext/PROPOSAL.md

 subscribed to events originating from the `krancour/demo` repository on GitHub.
 This unfortunately precludes multiple projects from subscribing to events from a single GitHub repository.
-It also precludes a single project from subscribing to events brokered by multiple gateways that make differing assumptions about how projects are named.
+It also precludes a single project from subscribing to events brokered by multiple gateways if those gateways make differing assumptions about how projects are named.

 Refer to: